 WHAT ARE HORSE RACING STALLS FOR?

 Horse racing stalls are used to maximise the competitive fairness of short races.
-Many Flat races in the UK and Ireland, and the vast majority of track races in the USA, use stalls.
+Many Flat races in the UK and Ireland, and the vast majority of track races in the USA and Australia, use stalls.

 Just like in sprint athletics, it would be unfair if runners getting ready for a short race were stood ahead of their opponents on the start line.
 So, like in athletics, the stalls act as a starting block for horses, who bolt as soon as the doors open.